Waliullah Kheshgi

 Mohammad Waliullah Khan Khaishgi is a retired Pakistani diplomat.

 Early life

-Khaishgi was born in Khurja, Uttar Pradesh, India, on 5 July 1957.
+Khaishgi was born in Khurja, Uttar Pradesh, India, on 5 July in the early 1930s.

 Foreign service

-Khaishgi joined the Foreign Service of Pakistan and served in many senior positions.
+Khaishgi later moved to Pakistan and joined the Foreign Service of Pakistan, serving in many senior positions.
 He has been the Ambassador of Pakistan to Egypt, Senegal, Sri Lanka and Saudi Arabia.
-He also held the position of the Additional Foreign Secretary.
+He has also held the position of the Additional Foreign Secretary.